Gleejr/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-1. In the Azure portal, enter 'resource groups' in the search bar above, and then select the 'Resource Groups' option.
+1. In the Azure portal, enter 'Resource Groups' in the search bar above, and then select the 'Resource Groups' option.
 </p>

 <p>